-AIC-ON: PROUDLY SERVING APPRAISAL PROFESSIONALS WITHIN ONTARIO The Appraisal Institute of Canada – ON (AIC-ON) is the provincial association of the Appraisal Institute of Canada (AIC) within Ontario.
-Established in 1960, AIC-ON represent approximately 1800 members and delivers AIC’s member programs and services within the region.
-AIC-ON’s objective is to serve the profession and the public by implementing policies and programs to ensure members interests are advanced and the public is adequately protected.
+The Appraisal Institute of Canada – Ontario (AIC-ON) is the provincial association of the Appraisal Institute of Canada (AIC) within Ontario.
+Established in 1960, AIC-ON represent approximately 2,300 members and delivers AIC’s member programs and services within the province.
+AIC-ON’s objective is to serve the profession and the public with programs to ensure members’ interests are advanced and the public is adequately protected.

 AIC-ON helps the public find designated appraisers for residential, commercial, industrial and investment-type properties and helps people interested in learning more about real estate appraisal and the property valuation professional.
 AIC-ON works in collaboration with the Appraisal Institute of Canada to provide various services to the Members of both organizations.
 We provide courses and seminars in real estate appraisal and professional development for existing partners.

 A special congratulations to the following members who were awarded their chosen designations recently:

 - Meghan Tant, AACI- Designated July 27, 2018

 - Brandon Lee, CRA- Designated July 25, 2018

 - Alyssa Rice, CRA- Designated July 24, 2018

 - Trevor Sidwell, AACI- Designated July 17, 2018

 - Babak Najafi, CRA- Designated July 04, 2018